Programming Assignment #1

 Submitting:

-Program submissions should be done through the submission web page, linked from the main course web site.
+Program submissions should be done through the submission web page, linked from the main course content page.

 You will need your submission password -- these have been uploaded to your Grade lookup in the Canvas page under "Submission Credentials Lookup".
-If you have trouble accessing this, see me or your recitation instructor ASAP (or e-mail, if you can't come see me) to obtain your password.
+If you have trouble accessing this, contact me or a TA to obtain your password.
 Do not send program submissions through e-mail -- e-mail attachments will not be accepted as valid submissions.

 General Advice - e-mail a copy of your finished homework files to your own FSU account.
 This e-mail will have a time stamp that shows when they were sent (i.e. before the due date would be the best idea) , and they will also serve as a backup.
 It's not a bad idea to keep a copy on your CS account (as well as on a personal computer) -- backing up your work is a GOOD thing!